!

 C. Direct Remediation Activities

-Other than our program to identify risks and surveil our product vendors, Grainger has not taken any direct measures to remediate any forced/child labour in 2023.
+Other than execution of our program to identify risks and surveil our suppliers, Grainger has not taken any direct measures to remediate forced/child labour in 2024.

 • b.
 Measures taken to remediate the loss of income resulting from measures taken to eliminate forced/child labour.

-Grainger has not taken any direct measures to remediate the loss of income resulting from measures taken to eliminate the use of forced/child labour in 2023.
+Grainger has not taken direct measures to remediate the loss of income resulting from measures taken to eliminate the use of forced/child labour in 2024.

 D. Training Activities